MariamArsenyan/starWars/README.md

 2. Open your browser and visit `http://localhost:3000` to see the Star Wars in action.

 ## Contributions
-Thank you for visiting  Egypt website!
+Thank you for visiting Star Wars website!
 Happy browsing! 🌍✨
 ![Home Page](/src/assets/screen/homePage.png)
 ![Starships](/src/assets/screen/starship.png)